tompdavis/pagr/PROJECT_SPEC.md

     *   This will also be used internally by the scneario analysis agent.
     *   Ability to save common scenarios in a "repository"

+*   Please use uv for dependencies, adding packages, managing virtual environments, syncing and running.
+Don't start any development work without running `uv sync`

 There are some external APIs used, and they need to be configured and have the ability to choose between different providers
 1. Financial data: default is yahoo finance api
-2. LLM: default is a local install of ollama using llama3.1:8b
+2. LLM: default is a local install of ollama using llama3.1:8b on localhost port 11434
 3. News feed: TODO
 4. Sector classification: While I would like to use GICS, it's not clear whether this can be done consistently, so using an API to do this can provide an abstraction.